OpsLevel/cli/CONTRIBUTING.md

 #### Local Development with an `opslevel-go` Feature Branch

-Sometimes you may want to test your local code against a feature branch in the `OpsLevel` repository.
-To do this, run:
+To test local code against a feature branch in the `opslevel-go` repository, run:

 ```sh
 # initializes opslevel-go submodule then sets up src/go.work